 Nunchucks are a weapon that have been made popular by martial arts films and famous personalities like Bruce Lee and the animated Teenage Mutant Ninja Turtle Michelangelo.
-Although they are probably not the first line of defense most people think of in dangerous situations, they can be an effective means of self-defense, if used properly.
+Although they are probably not the first line of defense in dangerous situations, they can be effective for self-defense.

-The police force of Anderson, California, has announced it will arm its officers with nunchucks in an effort to provide them with another non-lethal way to detain criminal suspects.
-The California police officers will be trained in using them to restrain subjects more simply, by pinching their extremities (arms and legs) instead of swinging them.
+The police force of Anderson, California, has announced it will arm its officers with nunchucks.
+This is an effort to provide them with another non-lethal way to detain criminal suspects.
+The California police officers become an expert in using them to restrain subjects more simply.
+They are used by pinching their extremities (arms and legs) instead of swinging them.

 Alternative to deadly force